clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 ## Battery status icon

-{{< img src="lvgl_cook_font_batt.png" alt="Image" caption="Another example for using MDI icons is to display battery percentage in 10 steps.
+{{< img src="lvgl_cook_font_batt.png" alt="Image" class="left" >}}

+Another example for using MDI icons is to display battery percentage in 10 steps.
 We need to have a font containing the glyphs corresponding to the different battery percentage levels, and we need a sensor to import the battery status from Home Assistant into a numeric value.
-We use a :ref:`lambda <config-lambda>` to return the codepoint of the corresponding glyph based on the sensor value:" class="left" >}}
+We use a [Templates]({{< ref "automations/templates#config-lambda" >}}) to return the codepoint of the corresponding glyph based on the sensor value:

 ```yaml
 font: